 3. Knowledge-based systems

-Knowledge-based systems (KBS) emulate and mimic human intelligence, skills or behavior in a particular field, topic or skill.
-The majority of current systems cannot exceed the capability of humans, with early examples – such as IBM’s Deep Blue – only now, exceeding human abilities
+Knowledge-based systems (KBS) mimic human intelligence, skills, or behavior in a particular field, topic or skill.
+Most current systems cannot exceed the capability of humans, with the recent exception of IBM’s Deep Blue.

-In project management, Knowledge-Based Systems would gather It takes data, including communications from risk management, cost management and resource management processes to gain insight into the nature of the project or projects they are analysing.
-This insight allows for robust analysis, reduced error rates and considerable savings in labour.
+In project management, Knowledge-Based Systems would likely train themselves by gathering internal data.
+This data could concern communications, risk management, cost management and resource management processes.
+From here, the KBS can gain insight into the nature of the project or projects they are analysing.
+This insight allows for robust analysis, reducing error rates while creating considerable savings in labour.

 4. Deep Learning